Harry Kemelman: Writing career

 His writing career began with short stories for Ellery Queen's Mystery Magazine featuring New England college professor Nicky Welt, the first of which, "The Nine Mile Walk", is considered a classic.

-The Rabbi Small series began in 1964 with the publication of Friday the Rabbi Slept Late, which became a huge bestseller, a difficult achievement for a religious mystery, and won Kemelman a 1965 Edgar Award for Best First Novel.
+The Rabbi Small series began in 1964 with the publication of Friday the Rabbi Slept Late, which became a huge bestseller, and won Kemelman a 1965 Edgar Award for Best First Novel.
 The Rabbi Small books are not only mysteries, but also considerations of Conservative Judaism.

 Adaptations

 Kemelman also received $35,000 for the movie rights to Friday the Rabbi Slept Late, a made-for-TV adaptation of which was broadcast on NBC in 1976.
 The film starred Art Carney as Chief Lanigan and Stuart Margolin as Rabbi Small.
 A short-lived TV series, Lanigan's Rabbi, shown as part of NBC's Mystery Movie series in January 1977, was based on the book series.
 Art Carney played Chief Lanigan with Bruce Solomon as Rabbi Small.

-In 2003, director Alvaro Brechner shot an adaptation of The Nine Mile Walk in Toledo, Spain.
+In 2003, director Alvaro Brechner shot an adaptation of "The Nine Mile Walk" in Toledo, Spain.
 The film was shown in more than 100 international film festivals, garnering several awards.